- Category: Inspiring Leaders

 Muriel: “What is it like for you, to live on the high seas and what did your experiences teach you about the seafaring life?”

 Captain Parani: “My childhood dream was to become a sea captain, which I eventually did at the age of 29, becoming one of the youngest in a fleet of over a hundred ships.
 I was simply thrilled to be sailing the high seas.

 Each day at sea was memorable with new lessons to learn.
 The sea is unforgiving, and there is no room for error.
 I was faced with several decisions having life or death, or huge commercial consequences, and I learnt to make these high-stakes decisions early in my career.
 It involves humility before the sea, respect for the ship, professional knowledge, and constantly working on building a great team.”

-Muriel: “This is amazing!
-And when you look back at you career at sea, what is the advice you would give today to all mariners?”
+Muriel: “When you look back at your career at sea, what advice would you give today to all mariners?”

 Captain Parani: “Develop a passion for shipping by working hard.
 Aim to shine in whatever you do.

 I would also recommend everyone to keep a professional journal.
 You’d be surprised how much your own experiences can teach you.
 My own journal going back twenty years was a great resource for this book.

 Learn from the mistakes of others so that you don’t have to make them yourself.
 Doing my part, I have narrated many of my ‘learning’ moments in Golden Stripes.”